boyangshang/FADS/README.md

 [Diversity Subsampling Without Replacement](#diversity-subsampling-without-replacement), [Diversity Subsampling With Replacement](#diversity-subsampling-with-replacement)  show how to select a diverse subsample from a data set without and with replacement respectively.

 For all methods in **FADS**, one wants to first initialize the python class FADS.
+The initialization step automatically copies of the original data and preprocesses the copied data by standardizing and adding noise to it (see [[1]](#1) for details).
 The inputs needed to initialize the FADS class in **FADS** are as follows.

 ***Inputs:***
 - data: a numpy array with N rows and q columns, where N is the data set size and q is the dimension of the data space.